 Cases or matters referenced do not represent the lawyer’s entire record.
 Each case is unique and must be evaluated on its own merits.
 The outcome of a particular case cannot be predicated upon a lawyer’s or a law firm’s past results.

-- As lead counsel defended a table saw manufacturer in a notable federal court case regarding table saw design including whether flesh detection technology and blade guarding with independently removable components were reasonably necessary and whether they would have reduced or eliminated the severe laceration sustained by plaintiff.
+- As lead counsel, obtained a defense verdict for a table saw manufacturer in a notable federal court case regarding table saw design including whether flesh detection technology and blade guarding with independently removable components were reasonably necessary and whether they would have reduced or eliminated the severe laceration sustained by plaintiff.

-- As lead counsel, defended developer in state court proceedings involving allegations of systemic construction and structural defects throughout a residential subdivision.
+- As lead counsel, represented a developer in state court proceedings involving allegations of systemic construction and structural defects throughout a residential subdivision.

-- As lead counsel defended general contractor in state court proceedings involving multiple injuries arising out of scaffolding collapse
+- As lead counsel, represented a general contractor in state court proceedings involving multiple catastrophic injuries arising out of scaffolding collapse.

-- As lead counsel defended local area authority in state court action arising out of the murder of a care home resident
+- As lead counsel, represented local area authority in state court action arising out of the murder of a care home resident.

-- As lead counsel defended operator of motor vehicle in state court action in which blindness was contended to have been caused by head trauma
+- As lead counsel represented operator of motor vehicle in state court action in which blindness was contended to have been caused by head trauma

-- As lead counsel defended insurance carrier in a UIM binding arbitration arising out of a multiple fatality accident involving Assisted Living Community residents
+- As lead counsel, represented an insurance carrier in a UIM binding arbitration arising out of a multiple fatality accident involving Assisted Living Community residents

 Articles, Presentations, and Publications